wikimedia/wikipedia-ios/README.md

 ### Best practices and coding style
 You can find our current thinking on [iOS best practices](https://www.mediawiki.org/wiki/Wikimedia_Apps/Team/iOS/BestPractices) and [coding style](https://www.mediawiki.org/wiki/Wikimedia_Apps/Team/iOS/ObjectiveCStyleGuide) on our [team page](https://www.mediawiki.org/wiki/Wikimedia_Apps/Team/iOS).
 The [WMFCodingStyle](./WikipediaUnitTests/WMFCodingStyle.h) files are also canonical examples of our coding style, which are enforced using [uncrustify](#uncrustify).
 ### Dependencies
-We use [CocoaPods](#cocoapods) to manage third-party native dependencies and [npm](#npm) for web.
-You shouldn't need to run either of these tools to build, run, or modify the application source, but if you do, refer to the sections below to get set up.
+We use [CocoaPods](#cocoapods) and [Carthage](#carthage) to manage third-party native dependencies and [npm](#npm) for web.
+We've committed our CocoaPods dependencies and npm build artifacts to the repo, so you'll only need to install Carthage in order to build the project.
+You can run `make prebuild` to setup all "pre-build" dependencies (including Carthage, assuming you've already installed it).

 ## Testing
 The **Wikipedia** scheme is configured to execute the project's iOS unit tests, which can be run using the `Cmd+U` hotkey or the **Product->Test** menu bar action.
 In addition to unit testing, we enforce our coding style using [uncrustify](#uncrustify).
 You can also use the project's [Makefile](#makefile) to run both in one action: `make verify`.